Follow the vaccination campaign

 Side effects following immunization are counted per person, regardless of whether they have experienced one or more side effects.

-We compile the number of doses injected, doses received and vaccinations completed from provincial websites and data from the COVID-19 Canada Open Data Working Group.
+We compile the number of doses injected, doses received and vaccinations completed from provincial websites, the Public Health Agency of Canada and the COVID-19 Canada Open Data Working Group.
 We make all of the data we compile on COVID-19 public in CSV files.
 Click on the links to download the Quebec regional data, the Canadian provincial data and the aggregate data for Canada.
 Unless there is a problem, these files are updated hourly.
 For other sources, click on the links displayed under the corresponding tables or graphs.

 February 16, 2021: